 FAQS - ADMITTED + PROSPECTIVE STUDENTS

-Q: Where can I located general academic start and end dates for the upcoming years?
+Q: Where can I locate general academic start and end dates for the upcoming years?

 A: The University’s academic calendars can be found through the University Registrar.

-Q: How many full-times students occupy the School of Architecture?
+Q: How many students are enrolled in the School of Architecture?

 Q: What is the average class size?